MichaIng/DietPi-Docs/docs/dietpi_tools.md

     dietpi-backup 1
     ```

-    A similar restore procedure is not recommended to avoid accidentially system overwrites.
+    A similar restore procedure is not recommended to avoid accidentally system overwrites.

 !!! info "DietPi userdata may not be included"